codecov/example-cpp11-cmake/README.md

 and here is a [list](https://github.com/richelbilderbeek/travis_cpp_tutorial/blob/master/statuses.md) of all his Travis configuration examples.

 ## Prerequisites
-To build the project you need to install `CMake`.
-[Install instructions](https://cmake.org/install/) To display a code coverage report in the console, install `lcov`. [`Download lcov`](http://ltp.sourceforge.net/coverage/lcov.php) from here you can download latest `lcov` and here are [`instructions`](http://ltp.sourceforge.net/coverage/lcov/readme.php).
+To build the project you need to install `CMake`. ([Install instructions](https://cmake.org/install/)) To display a code coverage report in the console, install `lcov`. ([`Download lcov`](http://ltp.sourceforge.net/coverage/lcov.php), [`Instructions`](http://ltp.sourceforge.net/coverage/lcov/readme.php))
-(These reports will also be uploaded to CodeCov servers.)

 ## Guide
-* Compile with code coverage instrumentation enabled [(GCC)](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html).
+1. Compile with code coverage instrumentation enabled [(GCC)](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html).
-* Execute the tests to generate the coverage data.
+2. Execute the tests to generate the coverage data.
-* (Optionally) generate and customize reports with `lcov`.
+3. (Optionally) generate and customize reports with `lcov`.
-* Upload to CodeCov using the bash uploader.
+4. Upload to CodeCov using the bash uploader.

-### Travis Setup
+### Travis Setup Using lcov
 Add to your `.travis.yml` file:
 ```yml
 addons: